n3ovice/mythic/markDown/mythicOverview.md

 process called *Illumination*.
 It is forbidden by law in *The Kingdom* to possess an un-illuminated copy of The Prayers and they are destroyed whenever found.

+### The Slaying

+Any plan or plot or idea of **Killing Raz-Modian** is punishable by immediate execution.
+People still whisper hopefully about _the slaying_ in private.

 ### Illumination